 Pinterest uses an AI-powered computer vision application that enables computers to see.
 It allows them to automatically identify objects in images to recommend visually similar pins.
 Many other applications of machine learning are being utilized by Pinterest to better serve its consumers such as spam prevention, ad performance, search and discovery, monetization, and email marketing.

 Snapchat leverages similar AI-powered tools of computer vision.
-This AI technology track features and overlay filters.
+This AI technology tracks features and overlay filters.
 These filters also move with faces in real-time allowing users to add animated effects or digital masks.
 It introduced facial filters, in 2015, called Lenses.

-Artificial intelligence has already become an integral part of our day to day life.
+Artificial intelligence has already become an integral part of our day-to-day life.
 It is often said that AI is the future of technology; on the contrary, it is the present.
 In this blog post, we have tried to scratch the surface of the applications of AI, but they reach far and wide.
 This blog post not even covers those industries that have habitual interaction with AI.
 For example, bloggers and other advertisers often use mailing-list services which are powered by ML to optimize reader engagement.
 The tale of AI and ML doesn’t seem to have an ending.
 People have embraced it for years and with its current advancement, we can only tell so much.